 The household arrangements changed with the children, as teenagers, having their own lives with their friends.
 I found a text message on his phone from a woman.
 He admitted an affair when confronted with the evidence.
 I immediately threw all his clothes out the window.
 The next day I put all his belongings in the front garden, including his laptop and files and I had all the locks changed.
 He never came back to the house but, unbeknown to me, he was in touch with the children and kept up the usual Sunday special day.

 After a few weeks, I took stock of my life.
 I knew I had to find a job.
 I had no qualifications to make me eligible to enter the working world.
 I visited a number of course providers and had sensible advice from one which I took on board.
-I enrolled for an Administration course.
+I enrolled on an Administration course.
 I started with IT and touch typing by searching for the keys in the first instance but, with assistance and tips from the tutors, I was soon comfortable with it and passed all the exams.
 And, most of all, I am enjoying it and now feel confident to enter the working world in London again.